-Next steps for the project are still being discussed among the participating agencies, but are likely to include keeping the Steering Committee and the working group in their current forms to continue conversations about the corridor's future.
-Accepting the study signals Cupertino's support of ongoing coordination efforts, but it is important to note that if the City accepts the Study, that in no way constitutes the City's approval of any or all recommendations listed in the Study, and the pursuit of each recommendation would be at the discretion of each participating jurisdiction.
+Next steps for the project are still being discussed among the participating agencies but are likely to include keeping the Steering Committee and the working group in their current forms to continue conversations about the corridor's future.
+Accepting the study signals Cupertino's support of ongoing coordination efforts, but it is important to note that if the City accepts the Study, it does not constitute the City's approval of any or all recommendations listed in the Study, and the pursuit of each recommendation would be at the discretion of each participating jurisdiction.

+Sustainability Impact

-Sustainability Impact No sustainability impact.
+No sustainability impact.

-California Environmental Quality Act (CEQA) The project is not subject to CEQA.
+California Environmental Quality Act (CEQA)

+The project is not subject to CEQA.

+Fiscal Impact

-Fiscal Impact There is no fiscal impact from accepting the Study.
+There is no fiscal impact from accepting the Study.

-Prepared by: Matthew Schroeder, Senior Transportation Planner Reviewed by: David Stillman, Transportation Manager Approved for Submission by: Chad Mosely, Director of Public Works Attachments:
+Prepared by: Matthew Schroeder, Senior Transportation Planner

+Reviewed by: David Stillman, Transportation Manager

+Approved for Submission by: Chad Mosely, Director of Public Works Attachments:

-1 - Stevens Creek Boulevard Corridor Vision Study
+- A Stevens Creek Boulevard Corridor Vision Study

-2 - Resolution 19-089
+- B Resolution 19-089

+- C Draft Resolution